rafiei91/Assignment---Scientific-Computing-using-Python-1/case/README.md

 Then, the path to save the results is created.

-Finally, the function _simulation_ (defined in lorenz/run) is called and the defined ODE function, initial conditions, and the case name are given to it as its inputs.
+Finally, the function _execute_ (defined in lorenz/run) is called and the defined ODE function, initial conditions, and the case name are given to it as its inputs.

 ## \__init__